TIBCOSoftware/snappydata/docs/reference/interactive_commands/show.md

 <a id= importedkeys> </a>
 <h4>**SHOW IMPORTEDKEYS**</h4>

 Displays all foreign keys in the specified schema or table.
-If you omit the schema and table clauses, SnappyData displays all foreign keys for all tables in the current schema.
+If you omit the schema and table clauses, TIBCO ComputeDB displays all foreign keys for all tables in the current schema.

 **Example**